 - Aerobics: Aerobic exercises can increase the heart rate, burn calories (thereby helping you to maintain your body weight), decrease fat, and increase the metabolism of your body apart from building lean muscle mass.
 Aerobics can also reduce the risk of cancer recurrence.
 Gardiner thinks walking exercises would be the best place to start for patients getting cancer treatment.

 - Strength: Strength training exercises can help enhance muscle tone and overcome muscle loss, characteristic of aging.
 Training with dumbbells, weight machines, and barbells are common alternatives.
 Bone density differs for healthy adults and cancer patients.
-A woman undergoing chemotherapy or radiotherapy can lose bone density within a year as much as an average woman would lose within a decade.
+A woman undergoing Chemotherapy or Radiotherapy can lose bone density within a year as much as an average woman would lose within a decade.
 Hence, it is vital to partake in weight-bearing and strength exercises to build bone density and to maintain it through and through.
 It would be wise to consult a doctor regarding strength training regimen if you are undergoing cancer treatment, suggests Gardiner.

 - Balance: Having the right balance is a must for a workout to be void of slipping and tripping.
 Some cancer patients complain of clumsiness, caused by specific drugs known to impair balance.
-Additionally, for most patients, chemotherapy would result in affected bone mass, and for them, one fall has the unfortunate luck of breaking bones.
+Additionally, for most patients, Chemotherapy would result in affected bone mass, and for them, one fall has the unfortunate luck of breaking bones.
 Therefore, it is vital to include balance exercises, such as walking down a narrow pathway and heel raises in your fitness plan.

-- Stretching: Patients who have undergone surgery for cancer might feel weakness in specific areas of their body.
+- Stretching: Patients who have undergone Surgery for cancer might feel weakness in specific areas of their body.
 Stretching exercises can help regain the strength and mobility of the affected body part.
-For instance, breast cancer surgeries may cause weakness at shoulder girdles.
-Women who underwent surgery for breast cancer would have to walk their arms up a wall to improve their range of motion.
+For instance, Breast Cancer surgeries may cause weakness at shoulder girdles.
+Women who underwent Surgery for Breast Cancer would have to walk their arms up a wall to improve their range of motion.
 Gardiner recommends talking to your doctor before indulging in stretching exercises.

-Take exercising as a light activity instead of labeling it as ‘burdensome.’
-Sure, cancer patients can’t get to exercise at the pace of a healthy adult, but that’s because of the fatigue caused by various cancer treatments such as chemotherapy and radiotherapy.
 Your goal is to be physically active as much as you can.
 Increase your exercising goals with each passing day and build yourself as you go.
 Stay safe, have fun, and make your fitness plan fit you well.